Hummus with Soft Boiled Egg, Pickled Onion, Parsley, and Sumac Oil

 A few months ago, Connor and I went out to dinner at Avec, one of my favorite restaurants in Chicago, and had one of the best (and most unexpected) hummus appetizers of my life.

-Silky smooth hummus topped with pink pickled onions, a perfectly cooked soft-boiled egg, flat leaf parsley, and a smoky chili oil.
-As soon as we cut into the egg, the runny yolk spilled into a beautiful pool onto the hummus, bringing the whole dish together.
-We happily ate away, dipping and scooping up all of the flavors onto our warm, oven-baked pita bread until the plate was clean.
+Silky smooth hummus topped with pickled onions, a soft-boiled egg, flat leaf parsley, and a smoky chili oil.
+As soon as we cut into the egg, the runny yolk spilled into a beautiful pool on the hummus, bringing the whole dish together.
+We happily ate away, dipping and scooping up the flavors with our warm, oven-baked pita bread.

 It was my first time having hummus topped with an egg (let alone, a soft-boiled egg) and somehow the combination just worked.
-After doing a bit of research, I actually discovered that egg is a traditional accompaniment to hummus in many cultures.
-The soft-boiled egg made for an incredibly satiating and flavor-packed appetizer that elevated traditional hummus, which we all know and love, to an entirely different level.
+After doing a bit of research, I actually discovered that egg is a traditional hummus topping in many cultures.

 I vowed right then and there to try my best to recreate a similar version of this dish to share with you, and that is what we’re doing today.